mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-11.md

 where $E_1$ is the energy of the lowest excited state.
 This is a common method to extract energy levels numerically.
 The energy obtained depends on the operator used:

--For pion-like operators, it approaches the pion mass.
+- For pion-like operators, it approaches the pion mass.
 - For vector quantum number operators, it approaches the rho meson mass.

 ::: callout-important